eugenedakin/PiFS/README.md

 # PiFS
 Raspberry Pi Functionality Suite - Xojo

 The Raspberry Pi Functionality Suite is a collection of Raspberry Pi OS (Debian) specific functionality that is not readily available in a free format.
-It is an open source collaboration that bringsto users all of the specialized Raspberry Pi functionality that is not included with Xojo/Real Studio itself.
+It is an open source collaboration that brings users all of the specialized Raspberry Pi functionality that is not included with Xojo/Real Studio itself.

 Notes
 This code was originally written by Eugene Dakin for Xojo.